edmarkovich/pi-productivity/README.md

 ## What is this?
 I am more focused and productive with physical "nudges" in my environment pointing where I should be paying attention.
-This software/hardware combination parses my **Gmail Inbox, Google Calendars and To-Do File in Dropbox** and uses **LED lights attached to a Raspberry Pi** to flags neglected areas.
+This software/hardware combination parses my **Gmail Inbox, Google Calendars and To-Do File in Dropbox** and uses **LED lights attached to a Raspberry Pi** to flag neglected areas.

 This is really useful if you think about your emails, appointments and tasks slimilarly to how I do, which I briefly describe below.
-These aren't simple notifiers but carefully tailored strategic reminders.
+These aren't simple notifiers but carefully tailored strategic nudges.

 ## Warning
 If you actually want to make this for yourself, there are two technical hurdles to overcome.